pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 1. Under the permissions tab for a bucket, choose "Public access settings"
 1. Choose "Edit" to change the public access settings
 1. Uncheck all boxes to allow public access.

+In general, the credentials being used to access an S3 compatible blobstore through Concourse must have `Read` and `Write` permissions.
+It is possible to use different user roles with different credentials to seperate which user can `Read` objects from the bucket and which user can `Write` objects to the bucket.

 !!!
 Note "Permissions"
     Amazon S3 provides many [permission settings for buckets][amazon-s3-permissions].